Thanks for emailing that article!

 Marissé Masís, MD is a research fellow in the glaucoma service at the University of California, San Francisco, and is a faculty member at University of Costa Rica.

-Shan Lin, MD is a professor of clinical ophthalmology and the director of the Glaucoma Service, Department of Ophthalmology at the University of California, San Francisco.
+Shan Lin, MD is a glaucoma specialist at the Glaucoma Center of San Francisco.
 Dr. Lin specializes in glaucoma and cataract surgery, and in his research, he studies new medications for the treatment of progressive glaucoma and ocular hypertension.

 This article appeared in the January 2016 issue of Gleams.Subscribe